Sidnaveen1/Sidnaveen1/README.md

 - 👋 Hi, I’m @Sidnaveen1
-- 👀 I’m interested in python and web development.
+- 👀 I’m interested in java and postgresql.
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...java
 - 💞️ I’m looking to collaborate on ...community
 - 📫 How to reach me ...